 The Mustangese have added another choice.
 A man who dies, leaving behind neither sons nor grandsons, can be enclosed in the walls of his house until a male heir is born.
 After the birth takes place the body of the deceased is removed to a hill where his body can be traded to the demons in return for a long life for the newborn boy.
 [Source: "Mustang, Nepal's Lost Kingdom" by Michael Peissel, October 1965]

 After the death of a lama, the lama's body is cremated and placed in a mound at the crossing of four highways to symbolize the "universal reign of his teachings.”
+Very high lamas such as the Dalai Lama and the Panchan Lama are feted to grand funerals and their remains are placed in a stupa.
 At most funerals there are often few signs of outward grief for the attendants are often deeply religious and believe the soul has already departed.
 When expressing grief, some monks bang their heads against a wall until it is stained with blood.